 Andei Mikhnev will oversee the implementation of the World Bank Group–Kazakhstan Country Partnership Framework for 2020-2025 aimed at supporting Kazakhstan’s transformation towards greater inclusion, resilience and competitiveness.
 The Partnership framework focuses on promoting inclusive growth, strengthening human capital, and securing sustainable, resilient, and low carbon development.
 The cross-cutting theme underlying these focus areas is a more effective governance and strengthened market and social institutions.

 Mr. Mikhnev has over 20 years of experience in economic policy implementation and project management.
 He brings deep knowledge of World Bank operations and a track record in designing and leading a broad range of projects.
 Most recently, Andrei Mikhnev led the World Bank Country Office in Mongolia.
 Before that, he led programs in the Middle East and the Gulf countries focusing on competitiveness and private-sector led growth.
 He also has extensive expertise through his work on economic reforms in many countries in Latin America, Sub-Saharan Africa, South Asia, Middle East and North Africa, Europe and Central Asia.

 Mr. Mikhnev, a Ukrainian national, holds a Ph.D. in international economics from the Taras Shevchenko National University of Kyiv, Ukraine.

 Kazakhstan joined the World Bank Group in July 1992.
-Over 27 years, the World Bank has become a major development partner for Kazakhstan by supporting a diverse range of policy areas – from finances and social services to critical infrastructure for a total of more than US$8 billion for 47 projects.
+Over 30 years, the World Bank has become a major development partner for Kazakhstan by supporting a diverse range of policy areas – from finances and social services to critical infrastructure for a total of about US$9 billion.